nu-i-sho/Elifir/README.md

 Nothing like that happens, but `StackOverflowException` during compilation instead.
 Also, I found out that when the expression has a compilation error (for example, extra `End`), it is enough to have a much smaller expression to have `StackOverflowException`.
 It looks like it was caused during error message building.
-This investigation summarizes the limitation of nesting in the generic type is about 1000, and still, there is no exact number.
+To sum up, the limitation of nesting in the generic type is about 1000, and still, there is no exact number.
-But it is impossible to have comfortable work when it is 100 because of the long compilation time and VS slowing down as IDE.
+However, comfortable work at 100 is impossible because of the long compilation time and VS's slowing down as an IDE.

 ### Performance
 The function built by Elifir with 10 nested `If`-s is two times slower than the function implemented with native `if`-s.